ToolNestr

 How BMI is calculated

-There are two versions of the formula depending on your units:
+The CDC provides two versions of the formula depending on your units:

 Metric